 If you don’t have a qualifying event listed above you can’t make changes to your current coverage options until the next open enrollment period.
 Obviously, choosing the wrong plan can be costly if you’re forced to stick with your decision for an entire year and you don’t qualify for a change.

 Things to Consider During Open Enrollment

-For most people the largest component of their benefit package is health insurance.
+For most people, the largest component of their benefits package is health insurance.
 When you enter your open enrollment period you need to carefully examine your health insurance options and costs.
 Companies regularly change plans and premiums in order to keep up with the times so the coverage and premiums you had last year may not be the same this year.

 Beyond examining your own coverage options be sure to look at what your spouse’s insurance may provide.
 Just because you utilized your employer’s plan last year doesn’t mean that’s the best course of action this year.
 It might make sense to switch to your spouse’s plan.

 Be sure to take into account all aspects of the coverage and not just the cost.
 You’ll want to compare premiums, deductibles, co-pays, and total out-of-pocket limits.
-A lower premium may seem like a big savings, but you could end up paying even more if the coverage is not as good.
-So, choose wisely.
+A lower premium may seem like big savings, but you could end up paying even more if the coverage is not as good.